Wake Forest Demon Deacons: Tennis

 Noah Rubin played for Wake Forest; he had won the 2014 boys singles championship at Wimbledon, and the US 2014 boys' national championships in singles and doubles.
 In 2014-15 for Wake Forest he was an All-American and the runner-up in the 2015 NCAA singles championship.

-The Wake Forest Men's Tennis team won the NCAA Division I Team National Championship in 2018, beating runner-up Ohio State 4-2 at the Wake Forest Tennis Complex.
-That Demon Deacons team was led by freshman Bar Botzer, who clinched the National Championship.
-Wake also won the ITA Division I National Men's Team Indoor Tennis Championship in 2018.
+In 2018, Wake Forest won the ITA National Team Indoor Tennis Championship over UCLA, 4–2.
+The Demon Deacons would go on to win the 2018 NCAA National Championship over Ohio State later in the season for a clean sweep of national titles.

+In 2025, The Demon Deacons won their second ITA National Team Indoor Tennis Championship, defeating TCU 4–3.
+As in 2018, they would again sweep the year's national titles, beating TCU once again in the NCAA National Championship, 4–2.

 Women's volleyball

 Women's volleyball is a varsity sport at Wake Forest.
 The team is part of the Atlantic Coast Conference (ACC).
 In March 2019 head volleyball coach Bill Ferguson was indicted and charged with racketeering as part of the 2019 college admissions bribery scandal, in which he is accused of accepting $100,000 to help a student get into Wake Forest illegally as a purported volleyball recruit.
 The university placed Ferguson on administrative leave.
 He later resign in August 2019.